Sogand4/Cross-Border-Health-Analytics/Design_Brief.md

 - **Automatic retry limit:** 3 attempts for transient Lambda or Glue failures.
 - **Fail-fast rule:** jobs exceeding 3 retries abort and raise an alert to operations.
 - SLA breaches (runtime, cost, or retention) are logged to the **Ethics Debt Ledger** and reviewed weekly.

+**Regulatory Deadlines**
+- **Canada (PIPEDA):** Deletion or consent withdrawal requests are processed within 7 days, based on our internal SLA target that interprets PIPEDA’s requirement to act “promptly.”
+This ensures user requests are handled in a timely and measurable way, even though the regulation does not define an exact deadline.
+- **EU (GDPR Art.
+12–17):** Data-subject requests (access, deletion, correction) completed within **30 days**; monitored through CloudWatch deletion metrics.
+- **Brazil (LGPD Art.
+18):** Data-subject deletion requests honored within **7 days**, logged to `DeletionRequestLog` for audit.
+- All regions: nightly aggregation jobs must complete **before 06:00 local time** to ensure regulators could audit fresh, up-to-date datasets on request.